-- To reduce the number of deaths occurring annually among workers;
+- Reduce the number of deaths occurring annually among workers.

-- To lower the number, severity and cost of job-related injuries and health problems;
+- Lower the number, severity and cost of job-related injuries and health problems.

-- To reduce profit loss and increase profit potential for employers by reducing work illnesses and injuries; and
+- Reduce profit loss and increase profit potential for employers by reducing work illnesses and injuries.

-- To reduce the death rate and move agriculture out of the top three hazardous industries.
+- Reduce the death rate and move agriculture out of the top three hazardous industries.

 Who is covered by OSHA?

-In general, any employer engaged in a business that affects commerce.
-This includes every farm employer who has one or more full or part-time employee.
+In general, OSHA covers any employer engaged in a business that affects commerce.
+This includes every farm employer who has one or more full- or part-time employee.

-Generally, members of a farmer's immediate family aren't regarded as employees and are not covered by the act
+Generally, members of a farmer’s immediate family are not regarded as employees and as such are not covered by the Act.

 Who administrates OSHA?

-The Department of Health, Education and Welfare, through the National Institute for Occupational Safety and Health (NIOSH), is responsible for establishing criteria for developing standards, professional training, and education. and also for publishing annual lists of toxic substances.
+The Department of Health and Human Services, specifically the Centers for Disease Control and Prevention through the National Institute for Occupational Safety and Health (NIOSH), is responsible for establishing criteria for developing standards, professional training and education.
+NIOSH also publishes annual lists of toxic substances.

-The Occupational Safety and Health Review Commission is responsible for hearing cases where inspectors propose citations, penalties or time allowed for correction of unsafe conditions, but which employers believe are unfair.
+The Occupational Safety and Health Review Commission is responsible for hearing cases where employers believe inspectors unfairly propose citations, penalties or time allowed for correction of unsafe conditions.

 What duties do farm employers have under OSHA?

-You have the general duty to supply employees a work place free from all recognized hazards that cause or are likely to cause death or serious harm to employees.
+Farm employers have the general duty to supply employees a workplace free from all recognized hazards that cause or are likely to cause death or serious harm to employees.
 This duty is commonly referred to as the general duty clause.

-- Comply with all agriculture safety and health standards (Example: All equipment, when operated by an employee on a public road or highway must have a slow moving vehicle emblem on it);
+- Comply with all agriculture safety and health standards; for example, all equipment operated by an employee on a public road or highway must have a slow-moving vehicle emblem on it.

-- Keep and maintain records on employee's work-related injuries and illnesses, if you employ more than 10 people;
+- Keep and maintain records on employee’s work-related injuries and illnesses, if employing more than 10 people.

 - Keep employees informed of their rights and obligations under the law by posting the OSHA poster.